buvis/docs/src/catalogue/deemix.md

 ## Description

-Deemix is a Deezer Download Manager
+Deemix is a Deezer Download Manager.

 ## k8 at home search